ericleib/ericleib.github.io/_posts/2017-02-04-quadrupeds.markdown

 The robot structure can be 3D-printed in a few hours.
 The robot has 12 servomotors (3 per leg), controled with PWM signals from the Arduino DUE.
 It weights around 500g (including the battery) and should cost between 100-150€ (parts only).

 I never found time to properly document this work, which I am quite proud of (the work, not the lack of documentation)!
-As pictures are worth a thousand words, I post below some screenshots, animations and videos that illustrate the projects.
+As pictures are worth a thousand words, I post below some screenshots, animations and videos that illustrate the project.

 <div style="text-align:center;">
 <img src="/imgs/robotsim.gif" alt="Robot Simulator" style="width: auto;max-width: 100%;">